 A range of teaching approaches is employed, including; lectures and workshops by clinical colleagues who are experts in their field, research methods to support trainees in academic course requirements, the use of actors for clinical skills teaching and regular reflective practice seminars across the three years.
 The four approaches featured in the course curriculum are: cognitive-behavioural (including recent innovations and integrative approaches), psychodynamic, systemic and community.
 The course has a strong commitment to engaging with diverse populations and service users, and this is reflected throughout the curriculum.

 Attendance is mandatory at all teaching days through the three years of training.
 Occasional seminars are arranged across all cohorts and these are also mandatory.
 Trainees are allocated dedicated study days throughout the year, except during block teaching.

 A report of a small-scale project involving placement-based research will be submitted in the second year.
 In addition, a more extensive research project of clinical relevance must form the basis of a doctoral thesis submitted in the third year.
 In line with the doctoral status of the Course, this thesis must constitute an original and substantial contribution to knowledge and/or clinical practice.
 Thesis requirements are conducive to supporting publication in a scholarly journal.
 Trainees choose their own research topic, but this is often shaped by the availability and expertise of supervision.
-At present core staff research interests include: difference and diversity, eating disorders, forensic psychology, clinical health psychology; diversity, identity and anti-discriminatory practice; health professional behaviour change, and neuropsychology.
-There is a small research budget per trainee and trainees are allocated 30 research days to be taken in the second and third years.
+At present core staff research interests include: clinical health psychology; diversity, identity and anti-discriminatory practice; health professional behaviour change; issues for people with intellectual dis/ability; issues for those living with genetic conditions; psychology and the climate change crisis; and wellbeing and resilience of staff groups and student populations.

 Dr Jon Crossley - Clinical Tutor (currently on secondment within region)

 Dr Kate Duckworth - Clinical Tutor